wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   See the [FAQ for the New Alert GUI](alerts_v2_faq.html), watch the [Create Alert Video](https://bcove.video/3o9bu6L), or look at the new [Create Alert Tutorial](alerts_manage.html#create-alert-tutorial).

   {% include tip.html content="When you open an existing alert for edit, you'll see it in alerts v2 GUI.
 However, all APIs work as before.
 See [FAQ for the New Alert GUI](alerts_v2_faq.html). "%}
-  {% include note.html content="This feature will be rolled out over the next week. "%}
+  {% include note.html content="There will be a staggered rollout of this feature over the next few weeks. "%}

 * **Turn off Dynamic Dashboard Variable Live Refresh**: Users with **Dashboard** permissions can now toggle whether a dashboard that shows live data performs [refresh of dynamic variables](ui_dashboards.html#turn-off-dynamic-dashboard-variable-live-refresh).